 To detect latent infection in seed, particularly for export stocks.
 Diseases detected include blight, soft rot and dry rot.
 Tuber germination can also be assessed.

 Quantifies blackleg (Pectobacterium) levels and surface blemishing diseases such as common and powdery scab, black scurf, skin spot and silver scurf and provides information on appropriate fungicide treatment.

 Potato cultivars have a range of susceptibilities to commonly encountered viruses (PVY, Leaf roll, PVX, PVA, PVV).
 Specific tests can confirm virus status.

 - Potato blight warnings

-AFBI cooperates with CAFRE to provide DARD Blight-Net Service.
+AFBI cooperates with CAFRE to provide DAERA Blight-Net Service.
 This service provides regular free updates on infection risk (based on local weather data), locations of blight outbreaks and guidance on disease management.

 Pest and disease resistance assessment for private potato breeders

 Potato varieties bred to include PCN resistance can be independently assessed, following National List (NL) protocols, to clarify resistance levels prior to NL submission.